 - Step 4 – Note Taking – Always make notes so you can backtrack information.
 Know where the purchase was made, how you paid for it, dates, etc.

 - Step 5 – Organization – Keep organized and keep your workstation free from distractions.
-You may laugh but it works.

-- Step 10 – Projected Expenses – This is a big category for us as we save close to $15k a year in it.
+- Step 9 – Projected Expenses – This is a big category for us.
+We save close to $15k a year in it.
 What is it?
-In short, it’s an account where we keep money for items that we know we will have to pay for at some point in time during the year that our regular budget won’t be able to handle.
+In short, it’s an account where we keep money for items that we know we will have to pay for at some point during the year that our regular budget won’t be able to handle.
 We were always taking money from our emergency savings for these items which was wrong.
 A sticker for our vehicle once a year is not an emergency but should be saved all year long so the money is ready to be used when it comes due.
 We save $7.50 a month in a separate account for 12 months to pay for the sticker. $90/12 months.
 This has been the biggest stress reliever for us and one of the biggest reasons people fall off their budget.
 If you don’t factor in the small stuff, you may not have the money to pay for it.
 You should budget it in and save it.